Written ByRenan França

 To answer that question, you might ask, "What do Harvard and MIT offer students"?

-It is no doubt that Branding and Network are two of the most significant elements of these leading schools.
+There is no doubt that Branding and Network are two of the most significant elements of these leading schools.

 The reason there's an application rejection rate of 93% and the top 7% that get into Harvard have brains and money – especially the money to pay tuition as it costs many thousands of dollars to attend these schools.